Why the world needs more insect proof clothing

 Why are there still mosquito-borne diseases?

 First things first.
 Why are there still so many mosquito-borne diseases in the world?
 There are several reasons why mankind has not been able to eradicate them just yet.
 Malaria, for example, comes in four different species that all respond to medicines in their own way.
-And as Malaria infected people do not automatically develop immunity, the disease may hit the same person several times.
+And as Malaria infected people do not automatically develop immunity.
+Meaning the disease may hit the same person several times.
 This has everything to do with the fact that mosquito-borne diseases tend to evolve over time.
 Therefore, vaccination is often ineffective, as it fights the wrong ‘version’ of the disease.
 In the case of yellow fever, vaccination is effective but only protects us for ten years.
 So, no matter how you put it; mosquito-borne diseases are an eternal headache.

 Would vaccination do the trick?